-Think of this as a scale from 0 to 10, where ten is overwhelmed, anxious and panicky, and zero is as relaxed as you can be.
+Think of this on a scale from 0 to 10, where ten is overwhelmed, anxious and panicky, and zero is as relaxed as you can be.
 Check in to your physical symptoms and give yourself a score from 0 to 10.

 6. Do you know what arousal level is ideal for you at the start of the competition? [_]

 If you compete in a sport where precision is critical, you may want to be at three or a four.
-If you need to be aggressive and reactive, like in boxing or American football, it may be better to be at eight or nine.
-Once you know what number you are at, determine if you need to increase it or decrease it for it to be ideal for the event.
+If you need to be aggressive and reactive, like in boxing or American football, it may be better to be eight or nine.
+Once you know what number you are at, determine if you need to increase or decrease it to be ideal for the event.

-Let’s say that your arousal level is at a one or two and you need it to be at a six, what can you do to pump yourself up?
+Let’s say that your arousal level is at a one or two, and you need it to be at a six; what can you do to pump yourself up?
 Do you need some caffeine or sugar or an energy drink?
 Do you need to jump around to get your lymphatic system flowing?
 Do you need to watch motivational videos or listen to a pump-up music soundtrack?
-Do you need to remember your values or goals, or why you put in all the hard work at training or why you love the sport?
+Do you need to remember your values or goals, why you put in all the hard work at training or why you love the sport?
 Whatever you decide to try, give it a go, and if it works, repeat it next time.
 If not, move onto something else.

 Let’s say you are at nine or ten and want to be at five or six.
 There are thousands of spectators ready to watch you.
 You start to worry that you are feeling too anxious and tense and won’t perform well as a result.
 Try to re-frame this anxiety as excitement.
-Remind yourself that being pumped up means more oxygen to the limbs, which can help you to run faster, jump higher, put in more effort.
+Remind yourself that being pumped up means more oxygen to the limbs, which can help you run faster, jump higher, put in more effort.
 Then if your arousal level is still too high or you are worrying too much, ground yourself.
 Look at what you can see, hear, touch, taste and smell.
 Remind yourself that you are safe and there is no danger.
 Take some slow deep breaths and put your focus on one thing at eye level in the distance.
 Tense your muscles, breathe in, then release the tension as you breathe out.
 Stretch nice and slowly.
-Remember the objectives that you want to focus on that are within your control and think back to times when you have successfully done this.
+Remember the objectives you want to focus on within your control, and think back to times when you have successfully done this.
 Remind yourself that you can do this, exhale all the air, and then go out there and give it all.
 People don’t tend to regret losing as much when they know they have given it their best!

 Dr Damon Ashworth